collabnix/dockerlabs/play-with-kubernetes/README.md

 -  Open https://labs.play-with-kubernetes.com on your browser

-Click on Add Instances to build K8s cluster
+Click on Add Instances to setup first k8s node cluster